About our social enterprise, our aims and our team.

 1. Our Aim

 Why this new health website?
 The good news is latest Public Health England (PHE, 2019) statistics say we are all living longer.
-The bad news is that we’re spending much of the extra time suffering from poor health – around 16 years of ill-health for men and 19 years for women.
+The bad news is that we’re spending much of the extra time suffering from poor health – around 16 years of ill-health for men and 19 years for women, made worse by big health inequalities across Britain.
 You can improve this for you and your family by taking simple health steps here.

 We worked in a consortium for the London Mayor and the GLA on the Tech Londoners Programme – Health: people solving city health challenges.
 We ran, or joined, twelve Londoners’ health workshops.
 With clear agreement from patients, nurses and home carers on their needs, we have co-designed this website to assist people in their health self-management.

-Our Director Nigel is a diabetes patient advocate who joins in workshops of the NHS London Regional Diabetes Network helping to develop NHS diabetes service transformation projects across London.
-He also supports the Surrey Heartlands Health & Care Partnership (ICS).
+Our Director Nigel is a diabetes patient advocate who joined in workshops of the NHS London Regional Diabetes Network helping to develop NHS diabetes service transformation projects across London.
+He now supports the NHS Surrey Heartlands Health & Care Partnership (ICS).

 Nigel is a member of the PPI team at the NIHR Oxford Biomedical Research Centre – Diabetes & Metabolism Theme.

-Nigel has assisted a multidisciplinary London NHS CCG that has co-designed and is introducing new and improved diabetes services.
+Nigel has assisted an interdisciplinary London NHS CCG team that has co-designed and is introducing new and improved diabetes services.

 We are registered members of Royal Society of Medicine, UK Digitalhealth, Diabetes UK, USA Eye Academy, PCDS, Patients Academy, FutureNHS, USA IHI, JDRF, BMJ, etc. Some of these are online medical publications where research and good practice news is peer-reviewed.
 Some are world-wide communities of users, researchers and suppliers, that disseminate tools for building digital healthcare apps.